cyber-chris/blog/content/books/_index.md

 - **Batman: The Dark Knight Returns --- Miller, Janson, and Varley**<br>
   Aged impressively well.
 - **Flash Boys --- Michael Lewis**<br>
-  Great, if interested in the subject matter.
+  Great, if interested in the subject of HFT.
 - **Stories of your Life --- Ted Chiang**<br>
   Good, and may be a great choice for a sci-fi novice, considering the bite-sized stories.
 - **Masters of Doom --- David Kushner**<br>